Pencil Drawing Supply Review

 The H group is for light values.
 HB is between light and dark.
 The B group is for dark levels.

-Recommended Drawing Pencils Brands
+Recommended Drawing Pencil Brands

 MY TOP 3 CHOICES: